ElusiveMind/osx_server_enhancements/README.md

-# MAC OS X Web Server/PHP enhancement - PHP 5.5.27 (Mac OS X 10.11.0 - Developer Preview 4)
+# OS X Web Server/PHP enhancement
+# PHP 5.5.27 (OS X 10.11.0 - El Capitain)

 Note: LibPNG has had PNG support re-added to it's general release, however with mcrypt still missing and a couple of other packages that I use, I am going to continue to support these enhancements until such time as they are included.

-Also of note is that to install this you will need to disable SIP in El Capitain.
+Also of note is that to install this you will need to disable System Integrity Protection in El Capitain.
 This is a new feature that prevents the modification of system paths.
 To do this, boot to your restore image and go to the Utilities menu.
-Select the Security option and uncheck the box and reboot.
-Then things will install.
+Select the terminal option and on the command line type:

+csrutil disable

+Then you will need to re-start and you should be able to install without further issue.

-There are a lot of opinions with regard to how to get various types of open source web server and applications programming software working with OS X. A lot of these center around installing a package management service such as Homebrew or MacPorts.
-While this may be the way some folks wish to go, I am not very big on using these as they introduce unnecessary dependencies, applications and libraries that are not necessary in the day to day operation of your web server.
-My opinion is that you still have configuration you need to do even when using Homebrew or MacPorts and the systems themselves need maintenance and a degree of know how.
+There are a lot of opinions with regard to how to get various types of open source web server and applications programming software working with OS X. A lot of these involve installing a package management service such as Homebrew or MacPorts.
+While this may be the way some folks wish to go, my preference is go a more holistic route that involves fewer dependencies.

-My preferred method is to get down and dirty with installing things that need to be installed an nothing more.
-As such, I’ve learned to extend things on the base version of PHP that come with Mac OS X Server (Yosemite) without the need of package managing services.
+This involves installing things that need to be installed an nothing more.
+As such, I’ve learned to extend things on the base version of PHP that come with Mac OS X Server (El Capitain) without the need of package managing services.

 Building additional components for your OS X web server can be pretty simple if you are comfortable around a command line and following a few instructions.
-This involves just a few more commands than it would take to run a package manager and gives you a lot more control while at the same time understanding a bit more about how your software works.
+This involves just a few more commands than it would take to run a package manager but gives you a lot more control while at the same time understanding a bit more about how your software works.

 In my example, I need to accomplish a few basic tasks: